-Geometry NR 1 CREDIT
+1 CREDIT Geometry NR

-Pre-requisite: Completion of Algebra B, students with an average below 75 in Integrated Algebra, teacher recommendation.
+Prerequisite: Completion of Algebra B, students with an average below 75 in Integrated Algebra, teacher recommendation.
 Geometry is the second Regents level math course offered in the high school math curriculum.
 The topics covered include geometric relationships, constructions, locus, transformational geometry, proofs, and coordinate geometry.
-The main topic of the course will be writing formal and informal proofs.
-Students will take a local final exam at the end of the course.
+The main topic of the course will be writing formal and informal proofs. students will take a local final exam at the end of the course.